zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 ![](https://web-cdn.agora.io/docs-files/1571296396737)

-## <a name="livescale"></a>Live Scale
+## <a name="livescale"></a>Scale Overview

-**Live Scale** shows the live scale statistics and distribution for a specified period.
+**Scale Overview** shows the live scale statistics and distribution for a specified period.
 The live scale statistics include the user number and the channel number.

 Use the timeline at the top of the page to adjust the range of time you want to view or specify whether the page should update the statistics automatically.